kemitchell/square-one-forms/confidentiality-ip.md

 ### Assignment of Rights

-You assign all your rights in _New Intellectual Property_ that aren't covered by [Work Made for Hire](#work-made-for-hire) to the company.
+You assign all your rights in _Covered Intellectual Property_ that aren't covered by [Work Made for Hire](#work-made-for-hire) to the company.

 ### State Invention Assignment Exceptions